stanford-futuredata/Willump/README.md

 Willump is an optimizer for machine learning inference.
 It speeds up ML inference pipelines written as Python functions whose performance is bottlenecked by feature computation.
+For a high-level summary of Willump, please see [this blog post](https://dawn.cs.stanford.edu/2020/02/29/willump/).
-For a full description of Willump, please see [our paper](http://petereliaskraft.net/res/willump.pdf), published at [MLSys 2020](https://mlsys.org).
+For a full description, please see [our paper](http://petereliaskraft.net/res/willump.pdf), published at [MLSys 2020](https://mlsys.org).

 ## Installation